-$$\{m/n: mB < nA\} = \{m/n: mD < nC\}.$$
+$$\{m/n \colon B \cdot m < A \cdot n\} = \{m/n \colon D \cdot m < C \cdot n\}.$$

 Such is Euclid's Definition V.5, in modern form.
 I suggested in §1.2 (p.
-15) that fractions were problematic; but in the present context, we can just replace m/n with the ordered pair (m, n).
+19) that fractions were problematic; but in the present context, it makes no difference if we replace m/n with the ordered pair (m, n).

-Dedekind's insight was that a set of the form $\{m/n: mB < nA\}$ had properties that could be specified without reference to magnitudes like Aand B; and then the sets of rational numbers with those properties could be used to define the irrational numbers.
-In the Geometry [23], Descartes had justified algebraic manipulations geometrically, by showing how the product of two line-segments could be understood as another segment, once a unit length was chosen.2 Bertrand, for one, seems to have continued the tradition of finding the ultimate foundation of mathematics in geometry.
+Dedekind's insight was that a set of the form $\{m/n: B \cdot m < A \cdot n\}$ had properties that could be specified without reference to magnitudes like A and B; and then the sets of rational numbers with those properties could be used to define the irrational numbers.
+In the Geometry [26], Descartes had justified algebraic manipulations geometrically, by showing how the product of two line-segments could be understood as another segment, once a unit length was chosen.
+Essential to Descartes's work was a geometric theory of proportion, and specifically Proposition VII.2 of Euclid's Elements, that a straight line parallel to the base of a triangle cuts the sides proportionally.
+Bertrand, for one, seems to have continued the tradition of finding the ultimate foundation of mathematics in geometry.
 Dedekind saw that arithmetic also could serve as a foundation of mathematics, even a better foundation.
 This was a significant advance, not always appreciated by Dedekind's contemporaries, who were perhaps too strongly attached to ideas traceable to Euclid.